MIT World Peace University

-MIT World Peace University (MIT-WPU) is a state private university (deemed university) located in Kothrud, Pune, India.
+MIT World Peace University,(MIT-WPU) is a private university located in Kothrud, Pune, India.
 It is a part of the MIT Group of Institutions.

-It is officially named Dr. Vishwanath Karad MIT World Peace University.
+It is officially named Vishwanath Karad MIT World Peace University.
 It was established under the Government of Maharashtra Act No. XXXV 2017 and recognized by the University Grants Commission.

 History

-Evolution as university
+The university was formerly known as the Maharashtra Institute of Technology which was established in 1983 as the first college of the MAEER group of institutions, and was one of the first private engineering colleges in Maharastra.
+MAEER was affiliated with Savitribai Phule Pune University (SPPU), which turned into MIT World Peace University, a private university under the guidance of Revered Prof (Dr.) Vishwanath D Karad.

-MIT World Peace University was formerly known as the (Maharashtra Institute of Technology) group of institutions.
-Maharashtra Institute of Technology (MIT), established in 1983, was the first college of the MAEER's group of institutions and one of the first private engineering colleges in Maharashtra.
-MAEER was affiliated with Savitribai Phule Pune University (SPPU), turned into a private university, the MIT Art Design Technology University under the guidance of Dr. Vishwanath Karad.
+Ranking

-Raj Kapoor Family Memorial at Rajbaugh
+The National Institutional Ranking Framework (NIRF) ranked it in 101-150 band among engineering colleges in 2024.

-Raj Kapoor and his parents' Samadhi (memorial) is at their family farm "Rajbaugh", which means the "king of gardens".
-Located inside the MIT World Peace University (MIT-WPU), Rajbaugh lies off the NH65 on the banks of Mula-Mutha River in Loni Kalbhor village 30 km east of Pune in Maharshtra.
-Kapoor family sold a part of the 125 acres Rajbaugh to MIT-WPU which built a memorial for the Kapoor family on its campus.
-The memorial was unveiled in 2014 in the presence of Lata Mangeshkar and the Kapoor clan.
-The Kapoor family memorial has 7 pagodas showing elements of Raj Kapoor's movies and a museum or viewing gallery which shows family photographs and moments from his movie making from 1945 to 1990.
-Raj Kapoor shot many of his films at this farm, including Mera Naam Joker, Bobby, Satyam Shivam Sundaram, Prem Rog and more.
-Kapoor's family bungalow inside the farm has been preserved.
-The popular song "Hum Tum Ek Kamre Mein Band Ho" was shot inside this bungalow.
+The National Institutional Ranking Framework (NIRF) ranked it 72 among Pharmacy colleges in India in 2024.